Washi1337/ctf-writeups/writeups/flare-on/2025/8/index.md

 ## Recovering the Control Flow Graph

 As the code of this binary seems very fragmented and all over the place, my first goal was to get an idea how control flow is realized.
-If we look in the listing of the main function, we can see at the very end "end" a `JMP RAX` instruction:
+If we look in the listing of the main function, we can see at the very "end" a `JMP RAX` instruction:

 ![](img/03.png)

 If we can figure out all possible values that `RAX` can take, we know the outgoing edges of this "basic block".
 This means we need to figure out all the expression that is responsible for computing the value of `RAX` so that we can emulate this.
-Effectively, this means we need to go back up the listing until we find the start of the expression, and then execute the program as normal.
+Effectively, this means we need to go back up the listing until we find the start of the expression, and then execute (i.e., emulate) the program as normal.

 ![](img/04.png)

+We could eye-ball for every block where each expression starts, but since there are a plethora of these cases throughout the entire binary, we should come up with a way to do this automatically.

 To do this automatically, we can apply some basic version of [liveness analysis](https://en.wikipedia.org/wiki/Live-variable_analysis) on the general purpose registers.
 Starting at the address of `JMP RAX`, we can treat `RAX` as an unknown variable and put it in a pool of unknown registers that are still unaccounted for.